TomasHubelbauer/ux-median-bar-graph/README.md

 representation of the multiples, which is still fast to parse and resolve when needed.

-- [ ] Redo this from CRA JS to plain JS and host using GitHub Pages
+- [ ] Redo this in another repo as plain JS and host using GitHub Pages
+- [ ] Fix the security warning GitHub shows by updating dependencies